-For this reason, it’s vital that you negotiate an amount that you are comfortable with.
+For this reason, it’s vital you negotiate an amount you are comfortable with.

 It’s a good idea to get the offer in writing.
 Once the creditor has agreed to the amount, request that it is emailed to you for reference.

-“Ensure that this is signed by the creditor so that the creditor can’t go back on the agreed-upon amount,” adds an Absa in-branch consultant.
+“Ensure this is signed by the creditor so that they can’t go back on the agreed-upon amount,” adds an Absa in-branch consultant.

 While this is mandatory for the creditor to send, it is wise to follow up.

-4. Request an ITC update: Often when you have debt owing you may have slipped up on payments along the way which means your credit score will be negatively affected.
-If this is the case, it is vital that you request your creditor to send an ITC review request where the credit bureaus are alerted to the fact that you have settled.
+4. Request an ITC update: Often when you have debt you may have slipped up on payments along the way which means your credit score will be negatively affected.
+If this is the case, it's vital you request your creditor send an ITC review request where the credit bureaus are alerted to the fact that you have settled.
 This will assist you in future when it comes to further credit applications and affordability assessments.